christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 - Excel is not a high-performance execution engine for large-scale experimentation
 - Recalculation overhead and workbook structure constraints affect scaling
 - Some complexity exists mainly to work around spreadsheet constraints rather than because the trading logic requires it
-- Issues with cell references with handeling complex algorithms made of hundreds of formulas caused major delays, and slowdowns associated with the limitations of my PC occurred in Excel as well, causing further delays
+- Managing hundreds of interdependent formulas across replicated algorithm blocks caused frequent reference errors and significant iteration slowdowns, amplified by hardware limits
 - Any fixes or changes to any part of my algorithm would result in me having to manually change each formula affected in all 8 of the variations in the algorithm block (since my algorithm block has 8 identical copies of the same algorithm, with different references to a different set of parameters, but each seperate).
 - **No reliable AutoSave / version history for workbooks:** I still don’t have consistent Excel AutoSave because enabling it would require storing the workbook in an externally managed OneDrive account (not under my control).
 As a result, workbook changes rely on manual saves and local backups by making copies of the workbook constantly, which due to a lack of experience, I often didn't have a backup, and multiple times lost progress and slowed iteration down.